HenryQW/Awesome-TTRSS/docs/README.md

 ## Database Upgrade or Migration

-Postgres major upgrades will require some manual operations.
+Postgres major version upgrades (13->14) will require some manual operations.
 Sometimes breaking changes will be introduced to further optimize Awesome TTRSS.

 ### Steps